authgear/authgear-server/docs/specs/rate-limit.md

 Rate limit in Authgear uses a variant of token bucket rate limiting, configured by 2 variables:
 - Period: The minimum period between operations
-- Brust: Number of operations before additional operations is denied
+- Burst: Number of operations before additional operations is denied

 When rate limit is requested, a token is taken from bucket.
-Buckets are filled with brust tokens initially.
+Buckets are filled with burst tokens initially.
 Rate limit is exceeded if tokens are exhausted.
 The bucket is re-filled fully after the period is elapsed from the time first token is taken.